 Paying your first rent check after graduation is a great feeling — until you realize what it really means.
 You may be doing this for the rest of your adult life: signing away a substantial portion of your hard-earned money every month just to have a roof over your head.
 College prepares you for everything except, maybe, this terrible injustice we all suffer.
-You’ll trade stories about friends who have been able to avoid rent due to awful circumstances in their homes — no heat, plumbing issues, etc. — and deep down, you’ll really just be jealous that they got to hold on to all that extra cash every month.
+If you are like many millennials who moved back in with Mom and Dad after graduating, consider yourself lucky.

 That’s how bad paying rent is, especially the high rents so many young people are subjected to in the best job markets in the country.
 According to the Joint Center for Housing Studies of Harvard, in 2013, there were 43 million renter households in the U.S., representing 35 percent of all households.
 In fact, rates of renting in 2013 were at their highest in more than a decade for all age groups — and at their peak for those aged 25-54 — since record-keeping began in the 1970s.